 Checkr features robust decisioning tools that yield numerous compliance benefits.
 For example, Checkr features adjudication tools to help speed review time, reduce potential hiring bias and increase efficiency.
-Our Positive Adjudication Matrix (PAM) allows you to define which charges are not relevant to the positions you’re hiring for and therefore do not need to be returned on a background check report.
+Our adjudication suite allows you to define which charges are not relevant to the positions you’re hiring for and therefore do not need to be returned on a background check report.
 These can be filtered by severity (misdemeanor vs. felony), time elapsed, dismissal status, and more so you only see the information you want — and need — to see.
-By using PAM to filter out irrelevant offenses that don’t disqualify a candidate, you increase your pool of eligible candidates, save valuable time, and engage in more consistent hiring practices.
+By filtering out irrelevant offenses that don’t disqualify a candidate, you increase your pool of eligible candidates, save valuable time, and engage in more consistent hiring practices.

 Support with adverse action

 There may be times when you’re faced with a challenging hiring decision based on the results of a background screening.
 If you decide you may not hire a candidate, you must inform them of your decision through a process called adverse action.
 This includes sending the candidate a pre-adverse action notice allowing them to review the background check report and provide additional context about their records or address any information they consider inaccurate, reviewing the candidate’s response, and issuing a final adverse action notice explaining your decision.
 These notices must provide information about why the applicant was denied employment and their right to dispute any inaccurate information on their report.